 Four popular methods of relieving double taxation include:

 - Tax exemption: Foreign sourced income is not subject to the domestic tax, but whether it is applied for the whole or just a part of foreign income depends on specific cases.

 - Foreign tax credit: The tax paid in the jurisdiction where the income arises is deducted from tax payable on the same income in the jurisdiction where the income is received.

 - Tax deduction: Hong Kong allows domestic tax to be applied on the foreign income after a deduction for foreign tax on turnover basis.

-In the light of these facts, among various reasons Hong Kong appears as a top of choice with vantage ground for both expatriates and for corporations is its great system of taxation.
-The key benefit of minimizing a large tax burden makes double taxation agreements in Hong Kong, among others, being worth taking into your consideration when choosing the best place for business operations.
+Hong Kong appears as a top of choice with vantage ground for both expatriates and for corporations thanks to its great system of taxation.
+The key benefit of minimizing a large tax burden makes double taxation agreements in Hong Kong, among others, being worth taking into consideration when choosing the best place for business operations.